Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/tokenizer.md

         ]
 ```

-These tests can be executed in two ways.

-Manually, in an interative programming tool such as ipython, jupyter etc. using the `test` method:
+You can run these test cases in the interactive programming tool of your choice (e.g. `ipython`, `jupyter` etc.) using the `test` method:

 ```python
 Tokenizer().test()
 # TEST 1: SUCCESS